dev-jwshin/nestjs-jsonapi/README.md

 }
 ```

-The `@JsonApiBody()` decorator transforms the JSON:API request into a plain object, and ValidationPipe then validates it against your DTO class:
+The `@JsonApiBodyWithValidation()` decorator transforms the JSON:API request into a plain object and validates it against your DTO class:

 ```json
 {